 Diet and Diseases

 I read a recent article that stated: “chronic diseases which can be prevented or treated with diet cause seven out of ten deaths.”
 The article continued to state that medical students study 4 additional years after their Bachelor’s degree to become a doctor.

 In those 4 postgraduate years, they receive less than 20 hours of nutrition education.
-Doctors learn early in their career, that it does not pay to talk about food nutrition.
+Doctors learn, early in their career, that it does not pay to talk about food and nutrition.
 Only 14% of doctors feel qualified to talk to patients about food.

 Additives to our Food Supply

 We know that a significant portion of our food supply is processed.
 Most of these processes add preservatives to alter color and shelf life.
 In addition, sugar or sweeteners are added to increase the perceived taste.

 The article continued by stating that “Obesity is the most common reason nearly 4 out of 5 military recruits in the U.S. are rejected.”
 The obesity epidemic in the U.S. is not due to only sugar but to a combination of sugar and fat.